 - Spending a lot of money on cocaine

-- Borrowing money or stealing to buy cocaine
+- Borrowing or stealing money to buy cocaine

 - Craving cocaine when you’re not using it

-Cocaine Addiction’s Effect on Your Body
+The Effects of Cocaine on Your Body

 Cocaine is a central nervous system stimulant that releases high dopamine levels, giving you an extremely pleasurable effect.
 Dopamine is known as the brain’s “feel-good” chemical.
 This euphoric rush is part of what makes cocaine highly addictive.